scallop-lang/scallop-lang.github.io/md/get-started.md

 After that, we will dive into how to use Scallop as a Python library and use it under some simple learning tasks.

-# Your First Scallop Program
+# Hello World, Your First Scallop Program

 Let's write a very simple "Hello World" program with Scallop.
 Create a new file named `hello.scl` and write the following inside: